gmun5/SOC-Detection-Lab-Snort-IDS-with-ICMP-SYN-Scan-Brute-Force-Analysis/README.md

 ### Verification

-I began by ran `ip a` to display the IP addresses and status of all network interfaces on the Ubuntu server.
+I began by running `ip a` to display the IP addresses and status of all network interfaces on the Ubuntu server.
+From there, I identified the interface name `enp2s0`, Ubuntu IP address `172.16.14.129` and subnet `172.16.14.0/24`.

+## Step 5: Nmap Installation

+Next, Nmap was installed on the Windows VM to prepare for generating network traffic that would later be analyzed by Snort.
+This step ensured that a reliable tool was available to generate controlled network traffic.
+Installing and validating Nmap allowed for the simulation of real-world activity that could be detected and analyzed by Snort, mimicking tasks performed by SOC analysts.

+### Screenshot needed

+07-nmap-download-install.png

+Nmap website and/or installation progress window 07-nmap-version-check.png

+Command prompt showing nmap --version output

+### Installation

+The official Nmap website was accessed from the Windows VM to download the latest version of Nmap.
+The installer was executed, and Nmap was installed using the default configuration settings.

+After installation, the `nmap --version` command was ran in Command Prompt to verify that Nmap was successfully installed without any errors, and available was on the system.

+## Step 5: Verify Connectivity Between Virtual Machines

+Before generating more advanced traffic, connectivity between the Windows VM and the Ubuntu VM was verified using a basic ICMP test.